-We allow you to submit a variety of digital files, from complete press-ready PDFs to orders where we scan and build from materials and instructions that you supply.
+We allow you to submit various digital files, from complete press-ready PDFs to orders where we scan and build from materials and instructions that you supply.

-In order to produce the best possible postcard, we strongly recommend that you review our Preparing Materials page.
+To produce the best possible postcard, we strongly recommend that you review our Preparing Materials page.
 All files submitted to us will be evaluated for quality.
-If we find that one or more of your files is below our minimum guidelines for quality, we will either ask you to resubmit replacement files, or sign a waiver indicating that you are aware that the file is below our recommended quality and wish us to proceed regardless.
+If we find that one or more of your files is below our minimum guidelines for quality, we will either ask you to resubmit replacement files or sign a waiver indicating that you are aware that the file is below our recommended quality and wish us to proceed regardless.
 Please note that while your first resubmission is at no cost, each additional resubmission will result in an additional charge of $25.